Laurette Taylor: Personal life

-On December 22, 1912, she married British-born playwright J. Hartley Manners, who wrote the play Peg o' My Heart, a successful play and an enduring personal triumph for Taylor, who toured in it extensively throughout the country.
-The play's success inspired a 1922 film version starring Taylor and directed by King Vidor.
+On December 22, 1912, she married British-born playwright J. Hartley Manners, who wrote the play Peg o' My Heart, a successful play and an enduring personal triumph for Taylor, who toured in it extensively throughout the U.S. The play's success inspired a 1922 film version starring Taylor and directed by King Vidor.
 A six-reel print of the film survives in the Motion Picture Division of the Library of Congress.
 Taylor remained married to Manners until his death in 1928.
 By law, Taylor lost her U.S. citizenship by marrying a foreign national.
-A widow, Taylor reclaimed by naturalization, on September 11, 1930, her United States citizenship (cert #3234876).
+A widow, Taylor reclaimed her United States citizenship (cert #3234876) by naturalization on September 11, 1930.
 Her petition notes her "not having acquired any other nationality by affirmative act".